Eliptikoa (Bilbao Metro)

-Moyua is a station on lines 1 and 2 of the Bilbao metro.
+Eliptikoa, formerly called Moyua, is a station on Lines 1 and 2 of the Bilbao Metro.
 The station is located in the neighborhood of Abando, in the district with the same name.
-The station is located under the Moyua Plaza, named after Federico Moyúa, mayor of Bilbao during the early 20th century.
+The station is located under the Plaza Elíptica.
 It opened on 11 November 1995.

-It is the second most used station of the network after Abando, and is the closest station in distance to the Guggenheim Museum Bilbao.
+In 2025, it was the third most used station of the network after Zazpikaleak/Casco Viejo and San Mamés, and is the closest station in distance to the Guggenheim Museum Bilbao.

 Station layout

-Moyua station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.
+Eliptikoa station follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.